Zyckl0n/Basic-SPA-Boilerplate/readme.md

     * **/pages/home :** The first page that will be called
     * **/pages/example_page :** a second page to demonstrate how navigation work.
 * **/sources :** The code making the SPA work, if you have to change something here, that mean i did something bad, or you want to do add things or remake it better than i did, wich is probably a good idea !
+* **/stylesheets :** Every stylesheets that does not belong to any specific pages or components
+    * **/stylesheets/master.css :** Call every other stylesheet (Just include master to include all the rest)
 * **/index.html :** The empty HTML skeleton that will contain the App (Runing with JS)